Baby Sleep Environment: How to Create the Ideal Sleep Space for Better Nights

 Does a baby's room need to be completely dark?

-A very dark room is ideal for promoting melatonin production and reducing early waking.
-Blackout blinds are particularly helpful during brighter months in Ireland.
+A very dark room can help support melatonin production and reduce early waking.
+Blackout blinds can be particularly helpful during brighter months.

 Is white noise safe for babies overnight?

-Yes, when used at a safe volume and positioned correctly.
-White noise should be steady, not rhythmic, and used to mask external noise rather than become a dependency-based sleep prop.
+Yes, when used at a safe volume and positioned appropriately.
+White noise should help mask external sounds rather than become excessively loud.

 What is the best temperature for a baby's room?